thienmint/idb/PITCHME.md

 # eSportGuru

-A website dedicated to the competitive eSports world.
+A website dedicated to the competitive eSports world

 ---